- A passport issued by the UK, any of the Channel Islands, the Isle of Man or a British Overseas Territory

 Anonymous electors

 Registered anonymous electors, whose identity needs to be protected and preserved, will be able to apply for an Anonymous Elector’s document.
 The document will not contain any personal information that could be used to identify you but will contain your unique elector number that indicates you are eligible to vote in a particular election.
-We will be contacting all anonymous electors in early 2023 to update you on the changes and the application process.
+You can request an application form by contacting the Council on 01908 254706 or emailing elections@milton-keynes.gov.uk

 I’m a postal voter or proxy voter, what about me?